Beginner’s guide to cryptocurrency

 • Payment account/method, which includes credit cards and fund transfers

-• Secure connection to the internet (public WIFI is a no-go)
+• Secure connection to the internet (public Wi-Fi is a no-go)

-• Phone for two-factor authentication
+• Phone for 2-Factor Authentication (2FA)

 Bitcoin purchases through an exchange are typically held by the exchange.
 However, there is a need to ensure that your money is safe on the exchange.
 You should consider 3 main factors.